CMMS Software Buyer's Guide

 By Bergen Adair, Market Research Analyst at SelectHub

-See how the CMMS Software fare against the most common key requirements
+See how the CMMS maintenance software fare against the most common key requirements

 What is CMMS?

 Computerized maintenance management software (CMMS) refers to a collection of software that facilitate the digitalization and optimization of facility, asset, workplace and maintenance management.

 It simplifies workflows, streamlines tasks and centralizes communication to make maintenance jobs easier.